 The other option that you can go for is installing the SuperSU.
 You need to unlock the bootloader most of the time and then install a custom recovery image before you can then flash the SuperSU, but as long as there is a custom recovery image made available, then SuperSU pretty much is a perfect tool that you can always rely on.
 You just need to make sure you flash the right version (whether you need the systemless root version or not.)
 SuperSU is pretty easy to track down.
 There is always a new one for each version of Android, or if you have a newer device, then you can go to the SuperSU download page that Chainfire has setup that offers the latest version available from the download link.

-Downloading and Installing KingRoot Android 8.0 Oreo to Root your Android
+How to Download KingRoot APK for Android 8.0 Oreo to Root Your Android Device

-Downloading the KingRoot tool is very simple and is explained in the guide below, but first, you need to take care of one thing before you do it.
+Downloading the KingRoot tool is very simple and is explained in the guide below.
+Before getting started, you need to take care of one thing that’ll make it all possible.
 The Android operating system allows for the installation of applications from the Google Play Store quickly and easily.
 Everything located outside of the Google Play Store poses more of a potential security risk because Google isn’t managing it.
 If you want to install applications from outside of the Google Play Store, you first need to enable a setting called “Unknown Sources” from the Android operating system’s Settings.
 Since the KingRoot application is located outside of the Google Play Store, you need to do that now.
 You can enable it by heading to the Menu > Settings > Security and then toggling the switch on for the “Unknown Sources” option.

 Now that you can install apps from outside of Google Play, it’s time to get KingRoot installed.
-To do that, open your favorite web browser application from your Android operating system (most people use the default Google Chrome app) and then type “KingRoot.net” into the browser’s address bar and then tap on the Enter button so the website loads.
-Alternatively, you can download the KingRoot APK files from these direct links.
+To do that, download one of the KingRoot APK files from the direct links given below.

 Your Android mobile that is running on the Android 8.0 Oreo software updates should now be rooted after using the KingRoot one-click rooting tool.
 The KingRoot tool lets you know that it was successful or not from the application’s screen, but you don’t need to take their word for it before you start installing root applications.
 Once the device has rebooted, you can install the root checker application for additional confirmation that has no associations with KingRoot at all.
 You can use that same root checker app regardless of what tool you used to get root access.
 It’s also handy to leave installed on your device in case one day you want to unroot it before sending it off for repair under warranty or something of that nature.
 That way you’ll know that you have successfully unrooted it as well when it lets you know that your device is no longer rooted.